mercush/genlm-control/docs/index.md

 ### More examples

-See the [examples/getting_started.py](https://github.com/genlm/genlm-control/tree/main/examples/getting_started.py) to get an overview of the full range of features, including how to specify custom potential functions.
+See [getting_started.md](getting_started.md) to get an overview of the full range of features, including how to specify custom potential functions.

 ## Development

-See [DEVELOPING.md](DEVELOPING.md) for details on how to install the project locally.
+See [DEVELOPING.md](https://github.com/genlm/genlm-control/tree/main/DEVELOPING.md) for details on how to install the project locally.